 Bowens disease is a form of squamous cell cancer in situ.

 Melanoma is a skin cancer involving the uncontrolled growth of melanocytes (cells In the lower epidermis of the skin, that produce melanin) - the pigment that gives skin its color, made darker when exposure to the sun triggers melanocytes to make more melanin pigment to absorb UV rays to protect the skin.
 The difference between melanoma in situ and invasive melanoma is the extent of its growth.
+Melanocytes are synthesized by melanosomes.

 Melanoma begins in the skin's outer layer, called the epidermis, occurring in such as back, neck, arms, legs, scalp, face, soles of feet and palms.
-Melanoma can also occur in other areas of the body, such as the mucous membranes (inside mouth, nose, vagina, anus), and eyes (called uveal melanoma), and just about anywhere in the body if it becomes invasive.
-In initial stage 0 melanoma is in the epidermis (thin top layer) of skin and stays in situ.
+Melanoma can also occur in other areas of the body, such as the mucous membranes accounting for 1.4% of melanoma.(incidence rates have been stableover time,non-keratinized and moist, inside mouth, nose, vagina, anus), and eyes (called occular melanoma), and just about anywhere in the body if it becomes invasive.

+Invasive melanoma.
 Stages 1 - 4 are called invasive melanoma, with each stage going deeper.
 At stage 3, it has penetrated the basement membrane to enter the lower level of skin, called the dermis.
 With access to lymph tissue, blood vessels and nerves, the melanoma cells can travel to body organs, such as liver or lungs, distant lymph nodes, and the central nervous system, at which point it is defined as stage 4 / metastatic melanoma.
 Catching melanoma in its early stages is crucial, since the 5 year survival rates are around 99% for stages 0,1, and 2 but drop dramatically to ~75% for stage 3 and ~35% for stage 4

 DNA in melanin-producing cells becomes damaged, which if not repaired by the immune system, causes cells to multiply out of control forming malignant tumors.
 Study in 2020 reported >90% of melanoma cases in the United States are attributable to UV radiation, affected by UV index and geographical location.
-UV radiation from tanning beds can also induce DNA damage.
-Non-UV-mediated melanoma is less common and can occur in sun-protected sites, such as the soles of the feet or in nasal mucous membranes.
-Existing moles are responsible for only 29% of melonoma origin, while 71% begin in new spots.
-PubMed

 The sun can damage DNA in skin cells, which if not repaired by the immune system, can cause skin cells to multiply rapidly and form malignant tumors.
 Curable if detected early, but each year in the U.S. ~8,000 people die of this type of cancer (2023), the most fatal of cutaneous cancers.
 Here's the interesting fact though - a significant percentage of melanoma, sometimes aggressive, is not related to UV radiation, and can even occur in places where the sun doesn't shine.